Prompt Engineering or Fine-Tuning: An Empirical Assessment of LLMs for Code: Abstract

 \section{Abstract}

-The advancements in Large Language Models (LLMs) have opened up new opportunities for Automated Software Engineering (ASE).
-Two orthogonal approaches have been widely used to customize LLMs for ASE tasks, i.e., prompt engineering and fine-tuning.
-Prompt engineering-based approaches leverage different prompting strategies to query LLMs (e.g., \emph{ChatGPT}) to automate a task such as code generation, while fine-tuning-based approaches further train the pre-trained models (e.g., \emph{CodeBERT}) on customized data related to the down-stream task (in this example, code generation datasets).
-However, to date, there is no comprehensive and in-depth analysis of these two orthogonal approaches, in the ASE literature.
+The rapid advancements in large language models (LLMs) have greatly expanded the potential for automated code-related tasks.
+Two primary methodologies are used in this domain: prompt engineering and fine-tuning.
+Prompt engineering involves applying different strategies to query LLMs, like \emph{ChatGPT}, while fine-tuning further adapts pre-trained models, such as \emph{CodeBERT}, by training them on task-specific data.
+Despite the growth in the area, there remains a lack of comprehensive comparative analysis between the approaches for code models.